daormar/debasher/doc/design_doc_resident.md

   `Supervisor`; a round started while it counts closes through the loop, and a `counter` killed while it counts is relaunched and goes on with no value missing or repeated at `sink`.
+- **A startup deadline for a node.** A node sends its first heartbeat only once it has restored its checkpoint, run `initialize_runtime()` and replayed its input log, which can take longer than `HEARTBEAT_TIMEOUT_SECS`; declared down for it, a node with a long replay would be relaunched again and again, and given up.
+Until its first heartbeat after a launch, the `Supervisor` gives it its startup deadline (see "Failure detection"), which the node sets in its computational specifications, `startup_timeout_s`.
+Sending the first heartbeat earlier, before the replay or as soon as the threads start, would not do: a heartbeat resets the relaunch budget, so a node that crashes on the same record at every replay, or on the first live message after it, would be relaunched for ever.
+A replay also no longer waits for the pace of a node that emits on its own, since `sleep()` does not wait during it (see "Defining a node").

+  `test/engine/debasher_startup_ref.sh` is the reference: `slow` takes half a second over every message and has a startup deadline of 30 s, under a `Supervisor` whose heartbeat timeout is 2 s; relaunched with ten messages to replay, it is not declared down again.

 # Future work